 \begin{example} Suppose we are solely interested in the 5\% threshold.
-Testing at 5\% corresponds to the two classical buckets $J^e = \{ [0,0.05],(0.05,1] \}$.
-Using the approach of Section~\ref{sec:simctest} with $\epsilon=10^{-3}$ to compute a confidence sequence for $p$, we arrive at the non-stopping region (gray) displayed in Figure~\ref{fig:basicidea} (left).
-We define the non-stopping region as the region in which sampling progresses until the sampling path $(n,S_n)$ hits either (lower or upper) boundary of the non-stopping region.
+Testing at 5\% corresponds to the two classical buckets ${\cal J}^e = \{ [0,0.05],(0.05,1] \}$.
+Using the approach of Section~\ref{sec:simctest} with $\epsilon=10^{-3}$ to compute a confidence sequence for $p$, we arrive at the non-stopping region displayed in Figure~\ref{fig:basicidea} (left).
+We define the non-stopping region as the region in which sampling progresses until the sampling path $(n,S_n)$ hits either its lower or upper boundary.
 As displayed in Figure~\ref{fig:basicidea} (left), we report the interval $[0,0.05]$ $\left( (0.05,1] \right)$ upon hitting the lower (upper) boundary first.

-Adding the bucket $(0.03,0.07]$ to $J^e$ results in overlapping buckets with a finite non-stopping region displayed in Figure~\ref{fig:basicidea} (right).
+Adding the bucket $(0.03,0.07]$ to ${\cal J}^e$ results in overlapping buckets with a finite non-stopping region displayed in Figure~\ref{fig:basicidea} (right).
 In Figure~\ref{fig:basicidea} (right), the sample path can leave the non-stopping region in three ways: Either to the top via the former upper boundary of Figure~\ref{fig:basicidea} (left), in which case we report the classic interval $(0.05,1]$, to the bottom via the former lower boundary corresponding to the bucket $[0,0.05]$, or to the middle corresponding to the added bucket $(0.03,0.07]$. \end{example}

 \begin{example} Similarly to Example~\ref{example_basicidea}, Figure~\ref{fig:stoppingregion} shows the non-stopping region for ${\cal J}^0$ and $\cal J^\ast$.
-Again, the stopping region is infinite for the non-overlapping ${\cal J}^{0}$ and finite for ${\cal J}^{\ast}$ consisting of overlapping p-value buckets.
+The stopping region is infinite for the non-overlapping ${\cal J}^{0}$ and finite for the overlapping buckets ${\cal J}^{\ast}$.

-How likely is it to observe the different decisions possible when testing with ${\cal J}^\ast$?
+How likely is it to observe the different decisions which can occur when testing with ${\cal J}^\ast$?
 Figure~\ref{fig:outcomes} shows the probability of obtaining each decision in the extended star rating system for ${\cal J}^\ast$ as a function of $p$.
 These probabilities are computed as follows: For a given $p$, we iteratively (over $n$) compute the distribution of $S_{n}$ conditional on not stopping.
 This allows us to compute the probability of stopping and the resulting decision.

 Figure~\ref{fig:outcomes} shows that intermediate decisions (\ps, *\ps, **\ps) only occur with appreciable probability for a narrow range of p-values.
 For most p-values, a decision in the sense of the classical star rating system is reached. \end{example}